Two weeks before your race. You’ve been training for months. You’re in the best shape of your training cycle. And your plan says: run less.

 Don’t try anything new.
 Not new shoes, not new nutrition, not a new warm-up routine.
 Race day is for executing what you’ve practiced, not experimenting.

 Don’t skip the taper.
 “I’ll just train through and race on tired legs” is the most expensive mistake in racing.
 You’ve invested weeks or months of training.
-A 2-week taper costs you nothing and gains you 2-3% — which is the difference between a good race and a great one.
+A taper costs you nothing and the pooled research puts the payoff at a couple of percent[2] — which is the difference between a good race and a great one.